A survey on Zariski cancellation problems for noncommutative and Poisson algebras: Zariski Cancellation for Noncommutative Algebras

 \section{Zariski Cancellation for Noncommutative Algebras}

 In this section, we will discuss the cancellative properties for noncommutative algebras.
-Among them is an important family called Artin--Schelter (AS) regular algebras, which are considered as noncommutative analogues of polynomial algebras.
-We refer the reader to \cite{ArS} and the references therein for the definition and basic properties of AS-regular algebras.
+Among them is an important family called Artin--Schelter (AS) regular algebras, which are considered noncommutative analogs of polynomial algebras.
+We refer the reader to \cite{ArS} for the definition and basic properties of AS-regular algebras.
 AS-regular algebras should serve as important testing examples for the Zariski Cancellation Problem.

 There are two crucial ingredients in the treatment of ZCP for noncommutative algebras, namely the {\it Makar-Limanov invariant} and the {\it discriminant}.
 The Makar-Limanov invariant was originally introduced by Makar-Limanov \cite{Ma1} and has become a very useful invariant in commutative algebra.
 It was first used in \cite{BZ1} to solve rigidity, automorphism, isomorphism, and embedding problems for several classes of noncommutative algebras.
 In the following three subsections, we state the cancellativity results according to the GK-dimension of an algebra.